-Based in Safe MSIL, a type safe abstraction instruction set provides an ideal system binary interface.
+A type-safe abstract instruction set, based on type-safe MSIL, provides an ideal system binary interface.
 It eliminates a whole class of programmer errors due to bad pointer arithmetic, enables changing boundaries between privileged and unprivileged code, opens new opportunities for dynamically adjusting trade-offs between security and performance, and allows ubiquitous analysis and instrumentation for both reliability and research.
-Incorporating the abstraction instruction set into the OS also enables the elimination of the current line between OS and VM runtime.
+Incorporating the abstract instruction set into the OS also enables the elimination of the current line between OS and VM runtime.